 Blood Diamonds have featured heavily in the news here in Britain recently when it was alleged that British supermodel Naomi Campbell had received Blood Diamonds from the former president of Algeria Charles Taylor.
 Taylor faced 11 charges of war crimes and crimes against humanity over his alleged role in the brutal civil war in neighbouring Sierra Leone, where he is accused of backing rebels responsible for widespread atrocities.
 He is accused of buying diamonds off the rebels in place of arming them with weapons to fight their government; many believe he is at the heart of a West African web of armed groups.

-The Kimberly Process Certification Scheme popularly known as KPCS, is a process set up by the United Nations General Assembly Resolution 55/56.
-It is designed to certify the origin of rough diamonds from sources which are free of conflict fuelled by diamond production.
+The Kimberly Process Certification Scheme popularly known as KPCS is a process set up by the United Nations General Assembly Resolution 55/56.
+It is designed to certify the origin of rough diamonds from sources that are free of conflict fuelled by diamond production.
 The World Diamond Council created a system for diamonds that have been endorsed by all KPSC participants.
-Under this system all buyers and sellers such as Quality Diamonds of both rough and polished diamonds must make a statement affirming that they have come from legitimate sources free from conflict on all invoices.
+Under this system, all buyers and sellers such as Quality Diamonds of both rough and polished diamonds must make a statement affirming that they have come from legitimate sources free from conflict on all invoices.

 Over the last decade, things have improved hugely with less than 1% of the worlds diamond supply coming from conflict zones.
 Thanks to companies such as Quality Diamonds refusing to use these corrupt diamonds in their elite products; you can safely buy diamonds with a clear conscience.

 If you wish to learn more about our Bespoke services, click here.

 If you wish to contact us, click here.